da1nerd/prism/README.md

 ```crystal
 require "prism"
 ```

+> TODO: write some usage example here.

-For now you can't really use it because it's still under development.
-But you can run the sample application.
+For now you can run the same application in this repo.

 ```bash
 make start
 ```

+> NOTE: You might need to manually make the c lib `cd src/prism/lib && cmake . && make`.
+> I guess the shard `postinstall` script only runs if you are installing this as a dependency (annoying).

 ## Development

-TODO: Write development instructions here.
+TODO: Write some half-decent development instructions here.

 - install cmake
 - install freeglut